“Great character, impeccable diction and a fine robust tenor” – Alan Blyth, London Evening Standard

 “Steven’s O sole mio had the audience singing along, and finished on a ringing top note – grand opera through to musicals just shows how wonderfully versatile this singer is” – Yorkshire Evening Post

 Steven Goulden is a Yorkshire-born tenor.
-He trained at the Royal Welsh College of Music & Drama with renowned British tenor John Mitchinson and has worked with some of the most recognisable names in classical music including Sir Simon Rattle and Sir Mark Elder.
+He trained at the Royal Welsh College of Music & Drama with renowned British tenor John Mitchinson, graduating with distinction, and has worked with some of the most recognisable names in classical music including Sir Simon Rattle and Sir Mark Elder.

-Steven has appeared as a soloist at prestigious venues including St John’s Smith Square, Wigmore Hall, the Royal Festival Hall and the Carlton Club in London as well as many of the country’s finest cathedrals, stately homes and halls.
-He has also given a critically-acclaimed series of recitals, opera galas and Proms In The Park concerts.
+Steven has appeared as soloist at venues including St John’s Smith Square, Wigmore Hall, the Royal Festival Hall and the Carlton Club, as well as many of the country’s finest cathedrals, stately homes and halls.
+He has also performed a critically-acclaimed series of opera galas and Proms in the Park concerts.
 Current projects include a recital series to mark the centenary of the First World War and a concert tour of northern cathedrals.